JaredTPonting/JaredTPonting/README.md

 --- | --- | ---
 [MKMD](https://github.com/JaredTPonting/mkmd) | Python (os, ast, argparse)  | Python Markdown Documentation Generator is a utility script designed to automate the process of creating structured Markdown documentation from Python code files
 [E2EMLPipeline](https://github.com/JaredTPonting/E2EMLPipeline) | Scikit-Learn, Pandas, Numpy, Matplotlib, Seaborn, Flask, Docker, Dash, Heroku | Machine Learning Project predicting survival based on demographic and socioeconomic data.
 The workflow includes data preprocessing, model training with Random Forest, and deployement of a proof-of-concept API.
-[Movie Recommender](https://github.com/JaredTPonting/MovieRecommender) | Pandas, Dash | yeah pretty unioque omg
+[Movie Recommender](https://github.com/JaredTPonting/MovieRecommender) | Movies Dataset, Pandas, NumPy, scikit-learn, Plotly, Dash | The Movie Recommendation System provides personalized movie suggestions using content-based, collaborative, and hybrid models.
+Built with the Movies Dataset and visualized through an interactive Plotly Dash dashboard, this project showcases skills in machine learning and web development.

 <!--
 **JaredTPonting/JaredTPonting** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.